Liodeus/TheFlagIsNotHere.github.io-1/_posts/2019-03-08-cookie-monster.md

 Set-Cookie: flag=114d6a415b3d04db792ca7c0da0c7a55
 Content-Type: text/html; charset=UTF-8
 ```
-I have another value of flag=, if a try to decode it I have "tf".
+I get another value of flag=, if I try to decode it I get “tf”.
 With the precedent hash the result is : pctf.

 I tried my command a few times :

 ![](/assets/img/2019/pragyanctf/cookiemonster/4.png)

-I automates with a script to get every value of the Set-Cookie :
+I automated with a script to get every value of the Set-Cookie :

 ```python
 import os